Skip to Content

 Employment

-Current Job Openings: Assistant Mechanic, Dispatcher (Experienced/Lateral Only), Probationary Firefighter/EMT, Chief Plumbing Inspector, Firefighter/Paramedic, and Experienced Police Patrol Officer See details.
+Current Job Openings: Police Patrol Officer-New, Dispatcher (Experienced/Lateral Only), Probationary Firefighter/EMT, Chief Plumbing Inspector, Firefighter/Paramedic, and Experienced Police Patrol Officer See details.

 National Night Out